 Do what’s best for you.

 Ms. Sneed’s needs may be different from yours.
-Here’s the moral of this story: Match your seating chart with your own teaching style.
+Here’s the moral of this story: When considering how to make a classroom seating chart, match it with your own teaching style.
 Don’t try to follow the latest fad – or the teacher next door.

 To match your seating chart with your style, take this quiz: